Krill oil is naturally healthy

 - A lack of Omega 3 fatty acids can prevent existing inflammation in the human body to not heal properly, or cause inflammations, which are necessary to fight infection, to not completely recede.

-- A lack of Omega 3 fatty acids can also result in a faster aging of the skin and brain cells.
+- A lack of Omega 3 fatty acids can also result in a faster ageing of the skin and brain cells.

 Krill Oil - how to take it